Sunderfolk

 Design With Purpose

-Additionally, the context of the encounter influences its design.
+Finally, the context of the encounter influences its design.
 An enemy found alone might haver higher health or deal more damage while those appearing in groups should be balanced differently.
-Considering these elements ensures that each interaction feels intentional, challenging, and rewarding.
+Considering how a monster appears allows each interaction feels intentional, challenging, and rewarding.

 Iterate, Test, Improve

 No design is perfect from the start.
 Prototyping, playtesting, and iteration are the keys to creating something truly engaging.
-My focus is always on crafting an interesting core idea and refining it through player feedback.
-When playtesting, first impressions are invaluable.
-They very easily reveal what works, what doesn’t, and where changes are needed.
-Prioritizing the cycle of testing, feedback, and iteration leads to stronger, more polished designs.
+My focus is always on crafting an interesting core idea and refining it through fellow designer and player feedback.

 Constraints = Creativity

 Constraints are often seen as limitations, but I quickly realized that they can be a powerful tool in design.
-Every task I was given came with some set of restrictions, whether it be technical, narrative, or gameplay-related.
+Every task I was given came with some set of restrictions, whether it was technical, narrative, or gameplay-related.
 Instead of viewing these as obstacles, I found that they helped focus my creativity and pushed my designs in new directions.

 Having clear limitations also helps combat the blank page dilemma.
-When you know what can’t be done, it proves a starting point and a framework to build from.
+When you know what can’t be done, it provides a starting point and a framework to build from.
 Constraints force problem-solving and encourage out of the box solutions that might not have been considered.

 In every instance where I worked within constraints, the result was a more refined and intentional design.
 These restrictions didn’t hinder my creativity.
-They fueled and led to more exciting encounters and monsters.
+They fueled it and led to more exciting encounters and monsters.